Your feedback makes a difference

 - Read our customer feedback report for April - June 19

-We recently sent out a satisfaction survey to all our leaseholders.
-We also held a focus group meeting in the evening, to discuss the results and answer any queries.
+We sent out a satisfaction survey to all our leaseholders in June 2019.
+We also held a focus group meeting in the evening during July, to discuss the results and answer any queries.
 Our Executive Leadership Team have considered the survey results and the focus group feedback.
 They have agreed 19 actions to improve our service to you, primarily around better communication.

 As a result of the feedback we have updated the Leaseholders' Handbook.
-A revised copy will be sent out to all our leaseholders shortly.
+A revised copy has been sent out to all our leaseholders.

 Thank you for completing the survey and attending the focus group meeting.
 Please read the full consultation report.